Rigidity of compact quasi-Einstein manifolds with boundary: The Proof of Theorem and Corollary

 From \eqref{sums}, it is known that $\mu_2,$ $\mu_3,$ $\mu_4$ and $Tr(P)$ satisfy the hypothesis of Corollary A.1 in \cite{ChengZhou} and therefore, Substituting the above equality into (\ref{lmn120p}), we infer

-Finally, we recall that the potential function of a quasi-Einstein manifold is transnormal satisfying Hence, where we have used that $\Delta u=-2\rho u$ and Comparing \eqref{principalK} with (\ref{lkjn670}) gives as we wanted to prove. \end{proof}
+Finally, we recall that, by using (\ref{transnormal}) and (\ref{eqb}), the potential function of a quasi-Einstein manifold with constant scalar curvature is transnormal satisfying Hence, where we have used that $\Delta u=-2\rho u$ and Comparing \eqref{principalK} with (\ref{lkjn670}) gives as asserted. \end{proof}

-We are now ready to present the proof of Theorem \ref{theodim4}.
-For convenience, we restate it here.
+We are now prepared to present the proof of Theorem \ref{theodim4}, which we restate here for convenience.